Lymphedema Overview

 - Range of motion or resistance exercises

 Manual lymph drainage is a light massage therapy technique.
-During massage, the skin is moved in certain directions based on the structure of the lymphatic system.
+During the massage, the skin is moved in certain directions based on the structure of the lymphatic system.
 This helps the lymph fluid drain through the proper channels.

 Treatment also includes skin care to prevent injuries, infection, and skin breakdown.
 Light exercise and movement programs may also be prescribed.
 Wearing compression garments on the affected area or using a pneumatic compression pump may be helpful.
 Your provider and physical therapist will decide which compression methods are best.

 Surgery is used in some cases, but it has limited success.
-The surgeon must have a lot of experience with this type of procedure.
+Your surgeon must have a lot of experience with this type of procedure.
 You will still need physical therapy after surgery to reduce lymphedema.

 Types of surgery include: